napframework/nap-docs/app/manual/05_scene.md

 - An [Entity](@ref nap::Entity) becomes an [EntityInstance](@ref nap::EntityInstance)
 - A [Component](@ref nap::Component) becomes a [ComponentInstance](@ref nap::ComponentInstance)

-The resources are defined in JSON.
-When a resources is created (instantiated) NAP creates an instance of the resource behind the scenes and adds that to the scene hierarchy.
-In your application scenes contain entity instances which in turn hold component instances.
-This structure mirrors the structure in JSON.
-Just remember that at run-time, in your application, you work with instances of entities and components.
+Similar to regular resources, an entity (resource) is created in the `Resources` panel in Napkin.
+The entity is instantiated by NAP when it is added to the `Scene`.
+You can add the same entity multiple times to the same scene, with varying component properties.
+For every entity that is added to the scene NAP creates an instance.
+At run-time, in your application, you work with instances of entities and components.

 Components {#component_ov}
 =======================

-A scene is a container for entities and an entity is a container for components.
+A scene contains entities.
+An entity has components.
 Scenes and entities do not execute any behavior by themselves.
 They allow you to group and organize your objects.
-Components are used to add functionality to an entity, ie. defining its behavior.
+Components are used to add functionality to an entity, ie: defining its behavior.
 It is the component that receives an [init()](@ref nap::ComponentInstance::init) and [update()](@ref nap::ComponentInstance::update) call.
 Any programmable behavior is therefore executed in the component.

 NAP offers a number of components off the shelf such as the [TransformComponent](@ref nap::TransformComponent) and [RenderableMeshComponent](@ref nap::RenderableMeshComponent).
 These can be used to build hierarchies of visual objects.
 There are however many more components that ship with NAP.
 Most modules expose their own components, including: input, OSC, midi and audio components.